Chart Color Schemes

 Hinchinbrook's population is younger than the national pattern

-Hinchinbrook's median age is 35 years, slightly younger than Greater Sydney's 37 and the national average of 38 years.
-The 55-64 age group comprises 12.9% of Hinchinbrook's population compared to Greater Sydney, while the 25-34 cohort makes up 13.4%.
-Between 2021 and present, the 65-74 age group grew from 7.1% to 8.3%, and the 75-84 age group increased from 2.5% to 3.7%.
-Conversely, the 45-54 cohort decreased from 13.4% to 11.9%, and the 5-14 age group dropped from 15.5% to 14.3%.
-By 2041, population forecasts indicate significant demographic changes for Hinchinbrook.
-The 75-84 age cohort is projected to grow by 664 people (138%) from 482 to 1,147.
+Hinchinbrook's median age is 35 years, which is slightly younger than Greater Sydney's 37 and somewhat younger than the national average of 38 years.
+The 55-64 age group constitutes a strong 12.9% of Hinchinbrook's population compared to Greater Sydney, while the 25-34 cohort stands at 13.4%.
+Between 2021 and the present day, the 65-74 age group has grown from 7.1% to 8.3%, and the 75-84 cohort has increased from 2.5% to 3.7%.
+Conversely, the 45-54 cohort has declined from 13.4% to 11.9%, and the 5-14 age group has dropped from 15.5% to 14.3%.
+Population forecasts for 2041 indicate substantial demographic changes in Hinchinbrook, with the 75-84 age cohort projected to grow exceptionally by 664 people (138%), from 482 to 1,147.
 Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 25-34 and 55-64 age groups are expected to see reduced numbers.
+In contrast, both the 25-34 and 55-64 age groups are projected to decrease in numbers.